Should homosexual and transgender people fight separately?

 Continuing to include transgender under an “LGBT” umbrella does not mean that it would not be possible to work separately on specific issues.

-The one approach does not exclude the other: LGBT umbrella organizations can exist and struggle against patriarchy and heteronormativity as part as a larger queer movement.
-Lesbians and gays can of course have their own organisations (and parties and magazines, as they already have 😉 in the same way that transgender people can organize in order to address specific trans’ issues.
+LGBT umbrella organizations can exist and struggle against patriarchy and heteronormativity as part as a larger queer movement.
+Lesbians and gays can of course have their own organisations, in the same way that transgender people can organize in order to address specific trans’ issues.
 People and organizations can join forces and work together anytime, with shared goals and shared values, sometimes as allies, sometimes as concerned groups, depending on the issue.

 Alliances should be fair – also in funding and decision-making.